Create your survey

 2. Done.

-What makes a good parent survey about homework expectations?
+What makes a good parent survey on homework expectations

 Bad practices